jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 As a Server Software, Jellyfin offers different Services over the Network.
 Specifically Jellyfin supports the streaming of content and comes packed with a web-Client. - This will work purely over the http(s) ports.

-Additionaly in local networks Jellyfin offers various Auto-Discovery services.
+Additionally in local networks Jellyfin offers various Auto-Discovery services.
 These will not work outside your local subnet.

 As a fully self hosted Software, Jellyfin runs independently from the Internet.
-You do not HAVE TO make your server accessable through the internet.
+You do not HAVE TO make your server accessible through the internet.
-Neither does jellyfin require an internet connection to run - however you should note that it will load metadata from various Providers, which will not work without an Internet connection.
+Neither does Jellyfin require an internet connection to run - however you should note that it will load metadata from various Providers, which will not work without an Internet connection.

 ## Port Bindings